rainwoodman/python-mpi-bcast/README.rst

 spinning up the same number of C ranks; and no modifications on the user programs needs to be done.

-The biggest part is from :code:`python-mpi` provided here, which deploy selected packages to the computing node, and avoid most of the meta-data requrests.
+The biggest part is from :code:`python-mpi` provided here, which deploys selected packages to the computing node, and avoids most of the meta-data requests on the shared filesystem.

 Here is an example of how to use the broadcast feature of python-mpi